 In the late 19th century, the orchids were being harvested in Europe and sold, but they weren’t concerned with saving the plants themselves.
-The wild orchids were almost gone.
-Now wild orchids are not allowed to be harvested.
+Wild orchids were almost gone.
+Now, wild orchids are not allowed to be harvested.
 The orchid plants you find now are grown in greenhouses.

 Common Orchids You Will Find

 The most common orchid that can be found is the Moth Orchid or Phalaenopsis.
-If you are a newcomer to orchids this is the one you will probably receive as a gift or buy in the store.
-When these orchids grow wild they are found on trees and in a constantly moist environment.
-They will bloom only once or twice a year, but the blooms should last 3 months before wilting.
+If you are a newcomer to orchids, this is the one you will probably receive as a gift or buy in the store.
+When these orchids grow wild, they are found on trees and in a constantly moist environment.
+They will bloom only once or twice a year, but the blooms should last three months before wilting.
 Mine lasted even longer, so these plants will give you months of enjoyment.